-As the school's Director, you will provide servant leadership and oversight for over 30 international staff members, and ensure the wise management of the 20+ Senegalese staff working on site, in cooperation with WEC's Senegal branch.
+As the School Director, you will provide servant leadership and oversight for over 30 international staff members, and ensure the wise management of over 20 Senegalese staff working on site, in cooperation with the leadership of the WEC Senegal Branch.

 Qualities & Gifts Sought

 Experience in cross-cultural ministry, and in team leadership and development.
 Passion for seeing missionary children well educated.

 You have some training and experience ministering to third-culture kids.
 Excellent fluency in English and French languages.

 You thrive in communal living, and see the benefits to the children's mental wellbeing and the staff's spiritual growth.
 You are able to come by May 2021.

 Our ref 9967

 About Bourofaye Christian School, Senegal